Ground source heat pumps

-Heat pump systems typically come with a 10 year warranty.
+Heat pump systems typically come with a warranty of two to three years.
+Workmanship warranties for heat pumps can last up to ten years, for example through QANW (Quality Assured National Warranties).
+Many manufacturers also offer optional extensions of warranty for a fee.
 You can expect them to operate for 20 years or more, but they do require regular scheduled maintenance.
 A yearly check by you and a more detailed check by a professional installer every three to five years should be sufficient.
 The installer should leave written details of any maintenance checks you should undertake to ensure everything is working properly.
 Consult with your supplier for exact maintenance requirements before you commit to installing a heat pump.

 The Ground Source Heat Pump Association say that there is no need for safety checks for ground source heat pumps and that routine maintenance requirements are very low.
 These may include pre-heating season checks of the water pump, external pipes and fittings and electronics.